britram/rains-prototype/draft-trammell-rains-protocol.md

-The secret keys associated with public keys for each RAINS server (via infrakey objects) must be available on that server, whether through a hardware or software security device, so they can sign messages on demand; this is particularly important for oracle servers.
+The secret keys associated with public keys for each RAINS server (via infrakey objects) must be available on that server, whether through a hardware or software security device, so they can sign messages on demand; this is particularly important for query servers.
 In addition, the secret keys associated with TLS certificates for each server (published via certinfo objects) must be available as well in order to establish TLS sessions.